MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-saml.md

 ---
-title: Use SAML for single sign-on (SSO) to on-premises data sources
+title: Use SAML for SSO to on-premises data sources
-description: Configure your gateway with Security Assertion Markup Language (SAML) to enable single sign-on (SSO) from Power BI to on-premises data sources.
+description: Configure your gateway with Security Assertion Markup Language (SAML) to enable SSO from Power BI to on-premises data sources.
 author: mgblythe
 ms.author: mblythe
 manager: kfile